 For student complaints and inquiries, as well as those involving Athletics, the College has a Deputy Title IX Coordinator:

-Raymond Ou, Assistant Dean for Student Life & Deputy Title IX Coordinator
+Vice President for Student Affairs and Associate Provost & Deputy Title IX Coordinator

 Main College Building, C-211